open-mmlab/mmsegmentation/docs/en/advanced_guides/structures.md

         del self._xxx_property
 ```

-Then a new property would be added in `SegDataSample`.
+Then a new property would be added to `SegDataSample`.